OpenTranslationBible/open-bible/en-GB/18.Job/md/job-06.md

 ## Job 6:18

-> The paths of their course wind along;
+> Their paths meander;
-> they go up into wasteland and perish.
+> they ascend into wasteland and are lost.

 ## Job 6:19